cloud36/causalcuriosity/causality_overview.md

 ### Frameworks

-Two major, and complimentory, frameworks for studying causality have emerged over the decades.
+Two major, and complimentary, frameworks for studying causality have emerged over the decades.
 The Rubin Causal Framework and Pearl's causal graph framework.
-In a nutshell, the Rubin method treats causality as a missing data problem i.e. estaimting the counterfactual.
+In a nutshell, the Rubin method treats causality as a missing data problem i.e. estimating the counterfactual.

 In my mind, the Pearlian graph methods are more about encoding domain knowledge as a way to verify Y is independent of X given the data.